 customer tag with ID 1 is:

-This link retrieves a new XML file, which contains information about the customer who has ID 1.
+This link retrieves a new XML file, which contains information about the client who has ID 1.

-In order to manage access to different customers, we will associate page identifiers with customers via a
+In order to manage access to different clients, we will associate page identifiers with customers via a